 I have been following NASCAR since 2003, and in those five plus years, Logano is easily among the most talented and competitive rookies I’ve seen at any level of the sport.
-Logano’s on-track results speak for themselves; in four starts he has amassed a win, two poles, and three Top 10s.
-He’s led three of the four races he’s been entered in, and was a legitimate contender in all of them.
-But Milwaukee demonstrated that, as fast as Logano is, he’s also just as unpolished and green as a race car driver.
-Though on paper Logano has scored a second place finish, it was an ugly second place finish.
-Logano certainly had his bright moments, including a green flag pass for the lead, adjusting on his car throughout the race, and staying in the Top 10 for the vast majority of the event.
+Logano’s on-track results speak for themselves; in four starts he has amassed a win, two poles and three top 10s.
+He’s led three of the four races he’s been entered in and was a legitimate contender in all of them.
+But Milwaukee demonstrated that, as fast as Logano is, he’s also just as unpolished and green as a racecar driver.
+Though on paper Logano scored a second-place finish, it was an ugly second-place finish.
+Logano certainly had his bright moments, including a green-flag pass for the lead, adjusting on his car throughout the race and staying in the top 10 for the vast majority of the event.
 But he also made numerous rookie mistakes that raised eyebrows.

-In addition to this youthful hurriedness, Logano further demonstrated a lack of track presence at numerous times during the 250 miler at Milwaukee.
-The most notable of these incidents occurred on pit road where Logano struggled to exit his pit box on the tight Milwaukee pit road and nearly hit Clint Bowyer after arching way too wide on his way out.
-This wasn’t the first time that Logano has had issues on a tight pit road; at Dover he damaged his left fender early in the going, forcing him to make additional pit stops that may well have cost him a shot at the win.
+In addition to this youthful hurriedness, Logano further demonstrated a lack of track presence at numerous times during the 250-miler at Milwaukee.
+The most notable of these incidents occurred on pit road, where Logano struggled to exit his pit box and nearly hit Clint Bowyer after arching too wide on his way out.
+This wasn’t the first time that Logano has had issues on a tight pit road; at Dover he damaged his left fender early in the going, forcing him to make additional pit stops that may have cost him a shot at the win.
 Logano finished second on Saturday, but he didn’t make any friends doing it, and the quarterpanels of his No. 20 looked worse for wear after the race.